-MATERIAL RELATIONSHIPS OR ARRANGEMENTS WITH AFFILIATED ENTITIES a) PNAA and Pictet Pursuant to a service level agreement supplemented by a brokerage agreement (Order Handling SLA & Brokerage Agreement), Pictet acts as broker-dealer for our clients' transactions as further described under Item 12 below.
-Our clients' transactions are executed by Pictet or transmitted to third-party brokerdealers (including related brokers) for execution.
-As noted in Item 5 above, Pictet does not charge clients routings fees when transmitting orders to third party brokers for execution.
+Material Relationships or Arrangements with Affiliated Entitles a) PNAA and Pictet noted in Item 5 above, Pictet does not charge clients routings fees when transmitting orders to third party brokers for execution.
 However, our clients will be charged the brokers' commissions as also described under Item 5.
 As further explained under Item 12 below, our clients' orders are not aggregated with Pictet clients' orders.
 Pictet acts, from time to time, as principal by being the counterparty for certain types of client transactions such as Forex (option, spot, swap, forward) and precious metal (gold, silver, platinum & palladium) as well as use its Eurex membership to place derivatives on this market.